Real-Time Inventory

 Prototyping & Validation

-Ran three rounds of high‑fidelity Figma tests to validate receiving, alerts, multi‑location inventory, and reordering flows for clarity and error reduction.
+I ran three rounds of high-fidelity Figma tests to validate receiving, alerts, multi-location inventory, and reordering flows.
+Testing confirmed the quantity-first default was easier for smaller teams, while asset-level tracking remained necessary for larger teams with accountability requirements.

 Impact